 Just as Ryan had said, as soon as they told the people at each house that it was for the Children’s Village either they got a lot more candy, or cash, or both.

 When everyone had returned to Myra’s house the loot each group had collected was counted and averaged by the number of kids in each group.
 Jeff and Ryan didn’t win the prize for the most candy, but they did for the most cash.
 And Jeff won for the best costume.
 His prize was a USB jump drive.
 At first he thought it was 128 GB — that’s 128 million bytes.
 But it turned out to be 128 KB — 128 thousand bytes.
-The kind Fry’s had in the ninety-nine cents bins at the front of their store in Wilsonville.
+The kind Fry’s had in the ninety-nine cents bins at the front of their store in Wilsonville, Oregon.
 A very funny yet marginally useful joke gift.

 Jeff met a lot of Ryan’s friends, and he liked them all.
-They sat around talking, and asked Jeff a lot about Astoria, Oregon and what it was like living on the ocean (cold and wet, which made them laugh, but he explained that their house was about two miles from the water so it was just cold), did he ever go deep-sea fishing (yes, once when he was twelve and he caught one fish, a sea bass), did he swim in the ocean (no, it’s too cold), does it get foggy (yes), had he ever seen a shark (yes), how big is Astoria High (547 in ninth through twelfth grades, which turned out to be about half the size of West Valley High), is Astoria High’s football team any good (“no comment,” which made everyone laugh).
+They sat around talking, and asked Jeff a lot about Astoria, Oregon and what it was like living on the ocean (cold and wet, which made them laugh, but he explained that their house was about two miles from the water so it was just cold), did he ever go deep-sea fishing (yes, once when he was twelve and he caught one fish, a sea bass), did he swim in the ocean (no, it’s too cold), does it get foggy (yes), had he ever seen a shark (yes), how big is Astoria High (547 kids in ninth through twelfth grades, which turned out to be less than half the size of West Valley High), is Astoria High’s football team any good (“no comment,” which made everyone laugh).
 Myra and her mom had fixed a lot of fun snacks that they made to look like things from a horror movie.
-They had eyeballs, ‘fingers’ with ‘blood’ oozing from the ‘cut’ end; ‘spiders’ made out of licorice; and sloppy joe’s that had beets and carrots and corn mixed in with the ground meat and sauce.
+They had eyeballs, ‘fingers’ with raspberry ‘blood’ oozing from the ‘cut’ end; ‘spiders’ made out of licorice; and sloppy joe’s that had beets and carrots and corn mixed in with the ground meat and sauce.

 The best of all was a Halloween-themed birthday cake with fourteen candles for Jeff.
 When they brought out the cake Jeff was stunned.
 He didn’t know what to say, other than, “Thank you,” over and over.
 Then he hugged Myra and her mom because they’d made and decorated the cake.
 Then he hugged Ryan for a long time because it had been his idea, and that hug got the kids all hooting and hollering and saying things like, “Get a room!” and, “Cool it guys, there are children here!”
 But Jeff didn’t care and it seemed that Ryan didn’t either.